We took the perfect road trip to Waco, TX, and it was time well spent with my mom.

 - We watched movies at night on Netflix on my computer.

-- I went horseback riding on a scenic Texas Ranch in Waco, and my mom stayed at the cabin with her dog, Lily, and watched a Netflix series.
+- I rode horseback on a scenic Texas Ranch in Waco, and my mom stayed at the cabin with her dog, Lily, and watched a Netflix series.

 All is good.